bokkypoobah/SikobaTokenContinuous/SecurityAudit.md

 ### Other Notes

-* This token contract has been developed and tested by Alex Kampa and Bok Consulting Pty Ltd
+* This token contract has been developed and tested by Alex Kampa / Sikoba and Bok Consulting Pty Ltd
 * The security testing and audit has been conducted by Bok Consulting Pty Ltd

 <br />